danielperez660/IndividualProject/README.md

 ## Log
 ### 10-02-20
 * Fixed issues with androidX where app would crash on startup for no reason
+* Modularised more with fragments rather than activities as menu items
+* changed beacon detector to a service, need to create a range one

 ### 06-11-19
 * I can now detect beacons and am very proud of myself.
 Prototype for basic beacon entry has been created